 Source: Trail Mix Energy Bites

-Enjoy trail mix in bite form with Kat Condon‘s recipe these Trail Mix Energy Bites!
-Made from rolled oats, cooked quinoa and loaded with nuts and dried fruit, these bites are a great energizing on-the-go snack!
+Enjoy trail mix in bite form with Kat Condon‘s recipe Trail Mix Energy Bites!
+Made from rolled oats, and cooked quinoa, and loaded with nuts and dried fruit, these bites are a great energizing on-the-go snack!

 11. Cashew Almond Yogurt